Signether/DEHR/README.md

 ---

-> “Proof of existence, trustlessly secured on-chain.” 🔗
+> "Proof of existence with verified identity, trustlessly secured on-chain." 🔗